Examples for .NET

 - tracking login status;OnLogoutEvent

-- handling incoming calls and invitations for auto-answer;OnStateChangedEvent
+- handles incoming calls and invitations for auto-acceptance;OnStateChangedEvent

 - handles incoming chat messages.
-When a new text message arrives, an alert appears displaying the message text and the sender's name.
+When a new text message is received, an alert appears displaying the message text and the sender's name.

 Start